Last Updated on

 3. Make Your Own HOLIDAY Food

 Rediscover your culinary skills and surprise your guests.
 Opt for simple and easy-to-make recipes, and you can save a lot of money.
-Bake cookies, make appetizers, and healthy drinks.
-Prepare dishes that don’t get spoiled in a few days time; you can bake cookies in advance, and make time for the appetizers and main course on the day of the party.
+Bake cookies, make appetizers, and have healthy drinks.
+Prepare dishes that don’t get spoiled in a few days’ time; you can bake cookies in advance, and make time for the appetizers and main course on the day of the party.
 However, keep the food choices limited to avoid wastage.
 Also, ask your partner and other family members to help you.
-It’s all about organising, and you can throw a wonderful party on a budget.
+It’s all about organizing, and you can throw a wonderful party on a budget.

 4. How About a Potluck Party?

 If the thought of cooking so much food (all by yourself) for your guests is keeping you awake at night, throw a potluck party.
 Your friends will surely understand (if they knew how expensive it would be to throw a party, be it small or big!).
 This New Year’s Eve, host a potluck party; decide the menu, and let each guest contribute to the party.
 This way, not only will you save money, but also your time and energy.
 You also get to taste different delicacies you probably wouldn’t have thought of to make yourself!